JordanManthey/HexaDots/README.md

 # HexaDots

 Inspired by the popular mobile game [Dots](https://www.dots.co/dots/).
 Connect dots of the same color that are adjacent on a hexagonal axis.
-Developed with the [Phaser 3](https://phaser.io/phaser3) engine.
+Developed with the [Phaser 3](https://phaser.io/phaser3) framework.

 Change game settings in /src/constants.js under GAME_SETTINGS.